nicokruger/timo-js/README.md

 JS/HTML Time display
 --------------------

-Project for nice visual display of numbers in Javascript.
+Project for nice visual display of time in Javascript.

-Current implementation uses HTML 5's canvas element to draw a LED symbol.
+Current implementation uses HTML 5's canvas element to draw a single LED symbol.
+Next step would be to combine this to display a running time display.

 Future work
 ----------